O'Reilly Media: Conferences

+From 1997 to 2020, O'Reilly was known for producing tech conferences focused on areas ranging from software architecture, AI, big data, web development, design and more.

 In March 2020, O'Reilly announced they would be closing the live conferences arm of their business.

 Although O'Reilly Media got its start in publishing, roughly two decades after its genesis the company expanded into event production.
 In 1997, O'Reilly launched The Perl Conference to cross-promote its books on the Perl programming language.
 Many of the company's other software bestsellers were also on topics that did not attract much attention of the commercial software industry.
 In 1998, O'Reilly invited many of the leaders of software projects to a meeting.
 Originally called the freeware summit, the meeting became known as the Open Source Summit.
-The O'Reilly Open Source Convention (which includes the Perl conference) is now one of O'Reilly's flagship events.
+The O'Reilly Open Source Convention (which includes the Perl conference) was one of O'Reilly's flagship events.
 Other key events include the Strata Conference on big data, the Velocity Conference on Web Performance and Operations, and FOO Camp.
 Past events of note include the O'Reilly Emerging Technology Conference and the Web 2.0 Summit.
 Overall, O'Reilly describes its business not as publishing or conferences, but as "changing the world by spreading the knowledge of innovators."

-Today, the company offers a variety of conferences including: